CAPS Certification for Occupational Therapists: Expand Your Practice and Empower More Clients

 How CAPS Enhances an OT’s Practice

-1. Add New Services: CAPS allows OTs to offer aging-in-place assessments as a billable consult, even beyond traditional therapy sessions.
+Add New Services - CAPS allows OTs to offer home-safety and accessibility assessments as a billable consult, even outside traditional therapy sessions.

-2. Build a Niche Business: Some CAPS-certified OTs launch solo home safety businesses—or partner with builders to offer joint services.
+Build a Niche Business - Many CAPS-certified OTs launch solo home-modification practices or partner with contractors to provide joint services.

-Join a live virtual course with Fritzi Gros-Daillon:
+Join a live virtual course with Household Guardians and Fritzi Gros-Daillon:

-If you’re an OT ready to grow beyond clinic walls, CAPS certification opens the door to new possibilities.
-It’s more than a credential—it’s a bridge between healthcare and home design, giving you the power to change lives by improving living environments.
+If you’re an occupational therapist ready to grow beyond clinic walls, CAPS certification opens the door to meaningful new possibilities.
+It’s more than a credential - it’s a bridge between healthcare and home design, empowering you to create environments that truly support independence and dignity.

 Fritzi Gros-Daillon MS, CSA, CAPS, UDCP, SHSS